kyma-project/kyma/docs/helm-broker/03-04-create-addons-repo.md

   Git SSH
   </summary>

   The Git SSH protocol requires an SSH key to authenticate with your repository.
 Setting SSH keys differs among hosting providers.
-Read [this](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) document to learn how to generate a new SSH key in the GitHub service.
+Read the [instruction](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) to learn how to generate a new SSH key in the GitHub service.
   >**NOTE:** The Git SSH private key must be base64-encoded.

   Follow these steps to secure your addons repository with basic authentication credentials: